loopbackio/loopback-connector-mongodb/README.md

 Additionally, you can override the global `url` property in environment-specific data source configuration files, for example for production in `datasources.production.json`, and use the individual connection parameters `host`, `user`, `password`, and `port`.
 To do this, you _must_ set `url` to `false`, null, or “” (empty string).
 If you set `url` to `undefined` or remove the `url` property altogether, the override will not work.

-For example, for production, use `datasources.production.json` as follows (for example) to overide the `url` setting in `datasources.json:
+For example, for production, use `datasources.production.json` as follows (for example) to override the `url` setting in `datasources.json:

 ```javascript
 "mydb": {